mangelajo/ipsec-container/README.md

 1. chmod +x that file ;-)
 2. add "ip route" commands to that file...
 3. ...where if you want traffic to go into the tunnel the "action" is dev vti01

+# Usage in kubernetes integration

+Inside the kubernetes directory there are a sets of yaml files that you can use to build and test kubernetes to kubernetes IPSEC tunnels.

+The "deployment" yamls have a set of variables, including REMOTE_IP that needs to point to the public IP exposing the remote cluster UDP port used for communication.

+Imagine you have cluster A, with a public IP address 38.145.34.212 and UDP exposed on 30020 for VXLAN communication, and cluster B, with a public IP address 38.145.35.46